Birth and death: July 14, 1914 – September 2, 1978

 ORGANIZING TUNNELLERS IN TORONTO

-When Ontario Hydro set out to build the Lakeshore Generating Station in Mississauga, in 1958, the long-established Laborers’ Local 506, which represented construction labourers in Toronto, claimed jurisdiction over that construction project.
-According to Stefanini, Gallagher relinquished jurisdiction over that project in exchange for the building of the Bloor-Danforth-university subway lines, which were to begin on November 1959.
-The international then gave Local 183 jurisdiction over metropolitan Toronto’s heavy construction, which also included sewer and watermain and road-building.
-This decision would result in 183 surpassing 506 as the largest Laborers’ local in Toronto.
+When Ontario Hydro set out to build the Lakeshore Generating Station in Mississauga in 1958, the long-established Laborers’ Local 506, which represented construction labourers in Toronto’s heavy and institutional, commercial, and industrial (ICI) sectors, claimed jurisdiction over that project.
+Gallagher relinquished jurisdiction over that Ontario Hydro project in exchange for the Bloor-Danforth-university subway lines, whose construction was to begin on November 1959.
+The international then transferred jurisdiction over subway, sewer and watermain, and road building in metropolitan Toronto from Local 506 to Local 183.
+As for its utility workers, Local 183 retained jurisdiction over those who worked in hydro lines and stations in the Toronto area, which in 1959 amounted to 75 or its previous 2,500 members.

 With this new mission, the Gallaghers decided to move to the newly built town of Don Mills, so that Gerry could be closer to the workers.
 In subway building, the more lucrative of the sectors, the majority of the workers were Irish immigrants (especially in underground tunneling), with a significant minority of Maritime Canadians and Italians.
 In Gallagher’s words: